Trevbytes/kyles_critters/testing.md

     - Product models and catagories set up.
 - [X] Products can be seen on the products page.
     - Connected products to the html page.
+- [ ] Featured products display on the homepage.
 ---
 ## Known Issues
 ---